dpalfery/ca-kgm-mcp/.github/instructions/general.instructions.md

 ---

 - Don't create comprehensive documentation unless instructed to do so.
-- documentation allways goes in teh 6-Docs folder
+- documentation always goes in the 6-Docs folder
+- all markdown files must use go in the 6-docs folder unless otherwise specified.